tracim/tracim/doc/backend/setting.md

 ldap_tls = False
 ```

-:heavy_exclamation_mark: When logging in Tracim, if a valid LDAP user doesn't
+⚠ When logging in Tracim, if a valid LDAP user doesn't
 exist in Tracim, it will be created as a standard user.

 ### Special Authentication Mechanism